 Drive the 78 kilometres (48.5 miles) from Bowen south to Airlie Beach.
-If it’s Saturday, head to the Esplanade along the foreshore to the Airlie Beach Markets where you can peruse handmade items ranging from candles through to fresh bread and produce.
+If it’s Saturday, head to the Esplanade along the foreshore to the Airlie Beach Markets where you can peruse handmade items and fresh local produce.

 If you’re looking to gain a few new skills while in town, consider stopping into Fish D’vine for a masterclass with the fun and energetic chef Bec Clarke.
 The restaurant is also a great spot for dinner, featuring local produce and, of course, the freshest seafood.

 Make sure you get out on the water tonight for a relaxing cruise that showcases the gorgeous sunsets of Airlie Beach.
 Sundowner Cruises offer several options and at the end of your trip stay for dinner at Sorrento’s Bar & Restaurant at the Coral Sea Marina.

 Depart Coral Sea Marina at 9am on board Red Cat Adventures’ Thundercat Tour for an exhilarating day exploring Whitsunday Island and the Great Barrier Reef.
 After a short cruise out to the island, your guides will take you the easy walk up to the infamous Hill Inlet lookout to see the signature swirling sandbars of Whitehaven Beach from above.
 Grab the perfect selfie at this picturesque spot before jumping back in the boat.
 You’ll have a quick lunch before disembarking on Whitehaven Beach for a few hours of exploring, sun soaking and swimming.
 Marvel at the bright white sand of this unique spot, which is 98% pure silica.
 It has a texture similar to flour and is so fine you can polish your jewellery with it.